Zsuark/zsuark.github.io/_posts/2018-04-20-inversion-of-control.md

 So, you have a base or abstract class, which implements the outer steps to be taken.
 The derived classes then fill in their differences by implementing certain methods methods differently.

-# Other IOC patterns
+## Other IOC patterns

-Other Inversion of Control patterns include:
+There are many other Inversion of Control patterns, but here's a couple of examples.

 - Strategy Pattern
 - Service Locator Pattern